 Yale Radiology & Biomedical Imaging offers an optimal, highly advanced and diverse environment in which medical students, residents, and fellows learn diagnostic and interventional radiology.

-The Department offers fellowships in Breast Imaging, Body Imaging, Nuclear Medicine, Interventional Radiology, Pediatrics, Musculoskeletal Imaging, Neuroradiology and Administrative Leadership in Radiology.
+The Department offers fellowships in Breast Imaging, Body Imaging, Nuclear Medicine, Pediatrics, Musculoskeletal Imaging, Neuroradiology, Cardiothoracic Imaging, Emergency & Trauma Radiology and Administrative Leadership in Radiology.

 Global Outreach Program

-The Yale Radiology and Biomedical Imaging Global Outreach Program provides additional opportunities for Residents in global radiology initatives.
+The Yale Radiology and Biomedical Imaging Global Outreach Program provides additional opportunities for Residents in global radiology initiatives.